corpnewt/CorpBot.py/README.md

 	   └─ Get some searching done.
 	  $searchsite [category_name] [query]
 	   └─ Search corpnewt.com forums.
+	  $yahoo [query]
+	   └─ Let Yahoo! answer your questions.

+## SecretSanta
+####	SecretSanta Cog (11 commands) - SecretSanta.py Extension:
+	  $allowss [yes_no]
+	   └─ Sets whether the Secret Santa module is enabled (owner only; always off by de...
+	  $getssrole
+	   └─ Lists the current Secret Santa role.
+	  $rawssmessage
+	   └─ Prints the raw markdown for the Secret Santa channel create message (bot-admi...
+	  $setssmessage [message]
+	   └─ Sets the Secret Santa channel create message (bot-admin only).
+	  $setssrole [role]
+	   └─ Sets the Secret Santa role, or clears it if no role passed (bot-admin only).
+	  $ssapplyreport [url]
+	   └─ Applies the passed ss.json file's settings and gives the Secret Santa channel...
+	  $sscreatechannels [category]
+	   └─ Creates the private channels for all users with the Secret Santa role under t...
+	  $ssgenreport [category]
+	   └─ Randomly pairs users for Secret Santa and uploads a ss.json report (bot-admin...
+	  $ssremovechannels [category]
+	   └─ Removes all Secret Santa channels under a given category whose names correspo...
+	  $ssrevert [category]
+	   └─ Returns ownership of the Secret Santa channels to their original owners if fo...
+	  $testssmessage
+	   └─ Prints the current Secret Santa channel create message (bot-admin only).

 ## Server
 ####	Server Cog (7 commands) - Server.py Extension: